-Spouse or Domestic Partner and Dependent Child Termination: If Your Spouse or Domestic Partner or child is a Covered Person, his or her coverage will end:
+Spouse and Dependent Child Termination: If Your Spouse or child is a Covered Person, his or her coverage will end:

-- 1. with respect to a covered Spouse, on the date he or she is divorced from You; or - 2. with respect to a covered Domestic Partner, on the date he or she is no longer in a Domestic Partnership with You; or - 3. on the date You die, unless continued under the Widow or Widower's Continuation provision; or - 4. at the end of the Grace Period, if premium remains unpaid at the end of the Grace Period; or - 5. with respect to a covered Dependent Child, on the Policy anniversary following the date the Dependent Child no longer qualifies as a Dependent Child, as defined, unless continued under the Incapacitated Child Continuation provision.
+- 1. with respect to a covered Spouse, on the date he or she is divorced from You; or - 2. on the date You die, unless continued under the Widow or Widower's Continuation provision; or - 3. on the date the required premium for the Spouse or Dependent Child's coverage is not paid; or - 4. with respect to a covered Dependent Child, on the Policy anniversary following the date the Dependent Child no longer qualifies as a Dependent Child, as defined, unless continued under the Incapacitated Child Continuation provision.

-Widow or Widower's Continuation: If You die while Your Spouse or Domestic Partner is covered under the Policy, the Spouse or Domestic Partner may continue his or her coverage; and coverage of any Dependent Children who were covered by the Policy on the date of Your death by exercising the Portability provision.
+Widow or Widower's Continuation: If You die while Your Spouse is covered under the Policy, the Spouse may continue his or her coverage; and coverage of any Dependent Children who were covered by the Policy on the date of Your death by exercising the Portability provision.

-We must receive the Spouse or Domestic Partner's request and required premium to continue the coverage within 31 days of the premium due date next following Your death.
-Solely for the purpose of continuing the coverage, the Spouse or Domestic Partner will be considered a Covered Person.
-However, this will not continue the Spouse or Domestic Partner's coverage beyond a date the coverage would normally cease under the Portability provision.
-Any coverage continued by this Widow/er's Continuation provision will terminate on the premium due date on or next following the date the Spouse or Domestic Partner remarries.
+We must receive the Spouse's request and required premium to continue the coverage within 31 days of the premium due date next following Your death.
+Solely for the purpose of continuing the coverage, the Spouse will be considered a Covered Person.
+However, this will not continue the Spouse's coverage beyond a date the coverage would normally cease under the Portability provision.
+Any coverage continued by this Widow/er's Continuation provision will terminate on the premium due date on or next following the date the Spouse remarries.